csc-training/elements-of-hpc/parallel-computing-technical/memory_hierarchy.md

    * L3 cache: 16 MiB, shared between 4 cores.
 *  **Main memory** is the memory within a node, where all instructions and data of active programs reside.
-*  **Remote memory** is the main memory in another nodes.
+*  **Remote memory** is the main memory in another node.
 Accessing remote memory requires communication via the interconnect.
-*  **Disks** can store the data also after the program has ended or computer shutwod, unlike all the other types of memory discussed here.
-As accessing disk is slow, normally disk is used only in the start of the program (to load the data), and at the of the program (to save the data).
+*  **Disks** can store the data after the program has ended or the computer shutdown, unlike all the other types of memory discussed here.
+As accessing a disk is slow, normally a disk is used only in the start of the program (to load the data), and at the of the program (to save the data).
 Sometimes a small logging data is written during the run of the program, in order to restart from unexpected